Kansas City Chiefs vs. New York Giants NFL Week 8 Odds, Plays and Insights for November 1, 2021

 Giants stats and trends

-- New York's games this year have gone over the total in three out of seven opportunities (42.9%).
+- New York has gone over the point total in 42.9% of its opportunities this season (three times in seven games with a set point total).

 Home and road insights

-- Kansas City has not covered the spread at home, and is 1-3 overall there, this year.
+- Kansas City is winless against the spread, and 1-3 overall, at home this year.

-- This season, in four home games, Kansas City has hit the over twice.
+- In four home games this year, Kansas City has gone over the total twice.

 - New York has two wins against the spread, and is 1-2 overall, away from home.